hpcleuven/VscDocumentation/source/compute/software/vsc_rproject.rst

 How to use
 ----------

-vsc-Rproject can be used by simply loading the module.
+vsc-Rproject can be used by simply loading the corresponding module.

 .. code:: bash